 Poland is massive.
 In fact, it is the 9th largest country in Europe, and with size comes variety.
 As you can probably tell by now Poland has all bases covered when it comes to historical landmarks, mouthwatering food and the great outdoors.
 But just to make sure I convince you, here are some other great things to see and do:

 Wieliczka Salt Mine is another one of Poland’s most famous attractions, visited by more than one million tourists from all over the world each year.
 There are nine levels of tunnels and rooms with chapels, statues and other decorations carved into the rock salt.
 Such a spectacular sight!
-The mine was one of 12 natural and cultural sites included in the original UNESCO World Heritage List back in 1978 and are referred to by many as the 8th wonder of the world.
+The mine was one of 12 natural and cultural sites included in the original UNESCO World Heritage List back in 1978 and is referred to by many as the 8th wonder of the world.

 You can book a top rated day tour to Wieliczka Salt Mine and Auschwitz-Birkenau here!